Scott Moe: Wascana Park protests

-In February 2018 protestors set up a teepee camp in Wascana Park near the Legislature to raise awareness about anti-Indigenous racism, and in particular the disproportionate apprehension of Indigenous children by Child and Family Services.
+In February 2018, protestors set up a teepee camp in Wascana Park near the Legislature to raise awareness about anti-Indigenous racism, and in particular the disproportionate apprehension of Indigenous children by Child and Family Services.
 Campers were seeking changes to the welfare system as well as updates to the police and coroner's act.
 Moe refused to meet with organizers at the camp, which was dubbed "Justice For Our Stolen Children."
 Rather, Moe repeatedly argued that the camp was violating local bylaws and, concerned over potential disruptions to Canada Day celebrations, the government issued an eviction notice in early June.
 On June 18, six people from the camp were arrested and the camp was dismantled.
 However, the camp was set back up on June 21 with an even larger presence.
 Moe renewed calls for the police to remove the camp, and although representatives from the government agreed to meet with camp organizers in early July, Moe opted not to join them.
 The camp unsuccessfully requested further meetings, and the province and the camp each filed court cases, with the province seeking removal of the camp and the camp seeking for the June arrests to be deemed an infringement of charter rights.
 While a decision was reserved on the latter question, the court ordered the camp to disband in September.
 The camp disbanded on September 12, 197 days after it was first erected.
 Camp organizers expressed dismay that park bylaws proved to be a bigger priority than addressing the issues the camp brought forward.

-In July 2020 another camp was set up in Wascana Park, this time in an effort to address a suicide crisis in northern Saskatchewan after the Saskatchewan Party voted unanimously against a suicide prevention bill in June 2020.
+In July 2020, another camp was set up in Wascana Park.
+This was an effort to address a suicide crisis in northern Saskatchewan after the Saskatchewan Party voted unanimously against a suicide prevention bill in June 2020.
 Moe refused to meet with the organizer of what was dubbed the "Walking With Our Angels" camp, Tristen Durocher, and the government filed a court case to evict the camp for violating park bylaws.
 In this case the court ruled against the government, striking down the bylaws for infringing on constitutional protections.
 Moe continued to call the camp illegal despite the decision, and he did not meet with Durocher before his 44-day protest ended.